 Where can you find Women’s Public (Free & Paid) Toilets in Amsterdam?
 Public and Paid Toilets Amsterdam Map

-There are no public toilets in Amsterdam and the Netherlands, but we’ve listed some places offering restrooms for free.
+There are no public toilets in Amsterdam and the Netherlands, but I’ve listed some places offering restrooms for free.

 Gemeente Amsterdam (Stadsloket)/ municipality

 There are toilets at all Amsterdam city halls and multiple ones with good locations across the city.
 You may need to ask where it is at the information desk.
 However, it’s only open during office hours.